-Knowing which services you will provide based upon the needs of your patient population will allow you to set realistic, attainable goals for your practice.
+Knowing which services you will provide based on the needs of your patient population will allow you to set realistic, attainable goals for your practice.

 Assessment of Resources

-Consider the current available resources of your practice.
+Consider the currently available resources of your practice.
 You’ll want to examine some of the following factors:

 - Geography - are there other practices nearby?
 What community resources are available to your patients?